Polish Banknotes 1994 – Specimen Series and Unrecorded Types

 Printing in London (TDLR) and in Poland (PWPW)

-The banknote series dated March 25, 1994 was printed both in London, at Thomas De La Rue & Company, Limited (TDLR), and in Poland, at the Polish Security Printing Works (PWPW) .
-Below is a simple comparison of the differences collectors focus on.
+The banknote series dated 25 March 1994 was produced at two locations: in London by Thomas De La Rue & Company, Limited (TDLR), and domestically in Poland by the Polish Security Printing Works (PWPW).
+Below is a practical comparison of the characteristics most relevant to collectors.

 Feature TDLR – London PWPW – Poland